Blog Article

 - Reflecting on tasks and improvements

-For many learners, the apprenticeship naturally links into the responsibilities they already carry out day to day.
+For many learners, the apprenticeship naturally links into responsibilities they already carry out day to day.

 Use Your Everyday Work As Evidence

-Many learners don’t realise just how much of their day-to-day role already links directly to their apprenticeship.
+Many learners don’t realise just how much of their daily role already links directly to their apprenticeship.

-Audits, investigations, process improvements, meetings, compliance tasks and workplace discussions can often naturally support your assignments and provide valuable evidence for your portfolio and OTJ hours.
+Audits, investigations, process improvements, meetings, compliance tasks and workplace discussions can often naturally support assignments and provide valuable evidence for portfolios and OTJ hours.

-Take a look through your calendar, daily tasks, meeting notes or emails and ask yourself:
+Take a look through your calendar, meeting notes or emails and ask yourself:

 - Could this support my OTJ hours?

-- Could I use this in my assignment?
+- Could I use this within my assignment?

 So, What Can You Do to Make Assignments Feel More Manageable?